Heathen Lexicon

 Styrkr: Strength; Styrkr is more than physical and mental strength, as it also includes elements of force, mastery of core skills (such as archery), and even violence.

-Sumbel: (also Symbel) ceremony that follows the Blót, and ends with a Feast (see Veizla); after concluding a Blót, this Mead ritual begins consisting of Three Fulls (or rounds) of drinking wherein a Wassail and Honors are given by each Thane with consecrated Mead-Horn; Fulls are called 1.) the Chieftains full which honors the Gods & Goddesses.
+Sumbel: (also Symbel) ceremony following Blót, ending with a Feast (see Veizla); after concluding a Blót, this Mead ritual begins consisting of Three Fulls (or rounds) of drinking wherein a Wassail and Honors are given by each Thane with consecrated Mead-Horn; Fulls are called 1.) the Chieftains full which honors the Gods & Goddesses.
 2.) the Bragar-full (also called the Poets-Full) praise of and honor for friends or family, honoring Ancestors and Heroes; one may make boasts of achievements and accomplishments, and/or pledge oaths.
 3.)
 Minni-Full, which means “Commemoration,” and honors deceased/departed friends & family, Heroes and Ancestors.

 Sweðel: a length of blue woven fabric five-feet or longer, used to bind the hands (“Tie-the-Knot”) in a traditional Hándfæstning Ceremony of Betrothal or Wedlock.